Cherokee Nation: Indigenous identity fraud

+In 2008, the Cherokee Nation passed the Cherokee Nation Truth in Advertising for Native Art.
+This law states that only citizens of the three federally recognized Cherokee tribes can sell their artwork, books, or other creative works as being "Cherokee."

 Media

 The Cherokee Nation publishes the Cherokee Phoenix, currently a monthly newspaper.
 The paper has operated nearly continuously since 1828, publishing editions in both English and the Cherokee syllabary (also known as the Sequoyah syllabary).
 It holds historical significance as both the first newspaper to be published by Native Americans in the United States and the first to be published in a Native American language.